nuts-foundation/nuts-node/docs/pages/deployment/discovery.rst

 Clients
 *******

-Clients will periodically refresh the loaded Discovery Services.
+Clients will periodically query the Discovery Service for new registrations.
 Applications can then search for entries in the Discovery Service, e.g.:

 .. code-block:: http

     GET /internal/discovery/v1/discovery/addressbook2024:dev/?credentialSubject.name=John%20Doe

+Any string property in the Verifiable Credential(s) can be queried, including nested properties.
+Arrays, numbers or booleans are not supported.
+Wildcards can be used to search for partial matches, e.g. ``Hospital*`` or ``*First``.
+If multiple query parameters are specified, all of them must match a single Verifiable Credential.

 Registration
 ============